Dr. Theresa Smith, Assistant Head of Schools

 Dr. Don Lofgren, Director, Raymond M. Alf Museum of Paleontology

-Don holds a doctorate from the University of California, Berkeley, and a master of science from the University of Montana.
+Don holds a doctorate from the University of California, Berkeley, and a Master of Science from the University of Montana.
 Don has been at Webb for over twenty years where he has led the Alf Museum to national prominence through full accreditation under the demanding standards of the American Alliance of Museums.
 He has authored numerous papers, advanced the museum’s reputation as a repository of significant scientific research, and has overseen the renovation of the Hall of Footprints, and this summer, the Hall of Life.

 Hector Martinez, Dean of College Guidance

-Hector earned his master of arts degree in Education from the Claremont Graduate University and his bachelor's degree from Pitzer College.
+Hector earned his master's degree in education from the Claremont Graduate University and his bachelor's degree from Pitzer College.
 This is his 20th year at The Webb Schools, with 30 years of professional experience in the field of education and college admissions.
 Prior to his time at Webb he was the college counselor and taught at The Buckley School in Los Angeles.
 He also served as a senior admissions officer for The Claremont Colleges for eight years.
-Hector is an active member of several national professional organizations, including recently serving as Co-Chairman of the National College Board Forum.
+Hector is an active member of several national professional organizations, including recently serving as co-chairman of the National College Board Forum.
 He is also a founding member of the board of trustees for ACCIS (Association of College Counselors in Independent Schools) and has served as an executive member of the Guidance and Admissions Council for The College Board.
 Considered one of America's most respected and knowledgeable college counselors, Hector is frequently featured and quoted in such publications as the Los Angeles Times, New York Times, Newsweek, U.S. News and World Report, and The Wall Street Journal where he was selected as one of the top 40 college counselors in the U.S.

 Dr. Tracy Miller, Director of Studies